km-saifullah/tech-nest/server/README.md

 ```

 4. Setup **.env** file:
-   First create a file as **.env** in server directory.
+   First create a file as **.env** in the server directory.
 Then copy the contents from the **.env.sample** file and paste that to the **.env** file and give your values according to the environment variable.

 ```bash
 DATABASE_URL=your-mongodb-uri